input-output-hk/marlowe-doc/docs/developer-tools/runtime/runtime-protocol-reference/marlowebulksync-subprotocol.md

 The client receives a stream of blocks, each of which contains collections of create, apply inputs, and withdraw transactions.

 This is a firehose protocol.
-It gives far more information than the header sync or regular sync protocols, but for following a small set of contracts may be an inefficient choice.
+It gives far more information than the header sync or regular sync protocols, but it may be inefficient for following a small set of contracts.

 ### Sub-protocol states